Lady Mountbatten: Second World War

-After the outbreak of the Second World War, Mountbatten visited the United States, where she expressed gratitude for efforts to raise funds for the British Red Cross and St John Ambulance Brigade.
-In 1942, she was appointed Superintendent-in-Chief of the St John Ambulance Brigade, serving extensively.
+After the outbreak of the Second World War, Edwina travelled to the United States, where she expressed gratitude for the fundraising efforts undertaken on behalf of the British Red Cross and St John Ambulance Brigade.
+In 1942, she was appointed Superintendent‑in‑Chief of the St John Ambulance Brigade, a role in which she served extensively.
 In 1945, she assisted in the repatriation of prisoners of war in Southeast Asia.
-She was appointed a CBE in 1943 and made a Dame Commander of the Royal Victorian Order (DCVO) in 1946.
+She was appointed CBE in 1943 and advanced to Dame Commander of the Royal Victorian Order (DCVO) in 1946.
 She also received the American Red Cross Medal.

-In 1943, Mountbatten was appointed president of the animal welfare organization Our Dumb Friends' League.
+In 1943, Edwina became president of the animal‑welfare organisation Our Dumb Friends' League.